lzakrzewski/DoctrineDatabaseBackup/README.md

 This library puts contents of database to memory and share it between every tests.

-**Notice** I don't recommend to use this library with large fixtures because it can cause huge memory usage.
+**Notice:** I don't recommend to use this library with large fixtures because it can cause huge memory usage.
-I prefer to run tests with minimal database data because it is more readable for me and it have better performance.
+I prefer to run tests with minimal database setup because it is more readable for me and it have better performance.

 Requirements
 ------------